badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 There are two problems with our simple width modulation:

-1. Speed can change very much between touches
+1. Speed can change a great deal between touches
-2. We don't limit the width between a minimum and a maximum
+2. We don't limit the width to between a minimum and a maximum

-To solve the first problem we will also keep track of the previous speed and give more weight to it when calculating the modulated width.
-This will work for cases when the user makes sudden changes of speed, the actual change of width will be more gradual.
+To solve the first problem we’ll keep track of the previous speed and give more weight to it when calculating the modulated width.
+This will work for cases when the user makes sudden changes of speed, so the the actual change of width will be more gradual.

-For the second problem we will just limit the output width between a maximum and a minimum value.
+For the second problem we’ll just limit the output width to between a maximum and a minimum value.

 These changes are [here][width2code].